lululeon/vuedo/readme.md

 - component names are usually hyphenated, not camelcased. e.g. `my-component`.
 - the attribute `inline-template` lets you create a component without a "template" section in the definition... because the template will be taken as whatever appears between the opening and closing tags of the component.

+# component styling
+- the style tag can be scoped: When a `<style>` tag has the scoped attribute, (i.e. `<style scoped>...</style>`, its CSS will apply to elements of the current component only.
+This is driven by postcss, under the hood.
+- animations and transitions... perhaps bcos of scoped styling, these are finnickier than you'd expect. see: [this reference](https://vuejs.org/v2/guide/transitions.html#Transition-Classes)

 # events
 - `$emit(myCustomEvtName)` will emit a custom event.
 Example use:
  - Example emitter: `<button @click="$emit('doTheThing')">Do it!</button>`